AdityaVishwekar/statemonitor/README.md

 # 📡 StateMonitor

-StateMonitor is a modular web application that monitors changes in a specified file and sends email notifications when the file is modified.
+StateMonitor is a modular web application that monitors changes in specified remote files over SSH and sends email notifications when the file is modified.

 ---

 ## ⚙️ Features

-- ✅ Monitor any local file for changes.
+- ✅ Monitor any remote file(s) over SSH
-- 📧 Sends email alerts on file change.
+- 📧 Sends email alerts to multiple users
+- ✍️ Bulk mute/unmute alerts per server/file
-- 🌐 Modern UI built with React & Tailwind CSS.
+- 🌐 Modern UI built with React & Tailwind CSS
-- 🚀 Backend powered by FastAPI.
+- 🚀 Backend powered by FastAPI

 ---